bathetrade/Amazon-Interview-Question/README.md

 HOW TO USE THE PROGRAM
 ----------------------
-Run "problemGenerator" to generate the file "input.txt," which contains a randomly generated MxN grid with a random number of shapes.
-Then, run problemSolver to display the number of shapes contained in the grid.
+Run "generator" to generate the file "input.txt," which contains a randomly generated MxN grid with a random number of shapes.
+Then, run "solver" to display the number of shapes contained in the grid.